-These methodologies / products would apply to most forms of dust (Pollen, Sand, Ash, etc.) Road dust or just the accumulation of dust from storage needs to be removed safely to avoid imparting scratches to the paint surface.
+These methodologies / products would apply to most forms of dust (Pollen, Sand, Volcanic Ash, and etc) Road dust or just the accumulation of dust from storage needs to be removed safely to avoid imparting scratches to the paint surface.

 Dust will settle on your paint, if your vehicle is driven, dust is a fact of life that’s unavoidable.
 However if your paint is properly cared for, and the correct removal methods are used it will look better than any vehicle that is neglected

 One of the first rules of paint care (especially noticeable with dark colours); the less you touch the paint surface; the less you’ll scratch it.